Former Ravens and Giants linebacker shot and killed

 According to the Reno Gazette-Journal, Ryan Jones was among three men shot, and he died at the scene.
 Police aren’t commenting on the circumstances of the shooting, citing their “ongoing investigation.”

 Jones played defensive end at Montana Tech, and he was the first player from the school to sign an NFL contract.

 He originally signed with the Ravens in 2014, but was released with an injury settlement.
 He spent time with the Giants in 2015.

-Jones was the first Montana Tech player to sign an NFL contract.